MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/resource-request-from-native-android-applications/index.md

     Use these methods to process connection success or connection failure.

-### Invoking an adapter procedure
+### Calling an adapter procedure
-<span style = "color:red">After the connection is established with a MobileFirst Server instance</span>, you can use the `WLResourceRequest` method to invoke adapter procedures or to call any REST resources.
+The `WLResourceRequest` class handles resource requests to MobileFirst adapters or external resources.

 1. Define the URI of the resource: